scools/NetworkResources/index.md

 </p>

-*Visit Network Slack Channel for Current Resources and Conversations*
+*Visit the Network Slack channel for current resources and conversations*

 ***